cancer-research-malaysia/NeonDisco/README.md

 ## Background

-Cancer vaccines are an emerging therapeutic option for tumor diseases with a potential to convert immune-“cold” tumours to immune-“hot” tumours in combination with immune checkpoint inhibitor immunotherapy.
-They are also of particular interest in the quest for the generation of universal cancer vaccines that can be used  “off-the-shelf", in contrast to other highly personalized approaches such as adoptive cell therapies that are likely to be too resource-intensive and expensive to be scaled up for general use outside first-world countries.
+Cancer vaccines are an emerging therapeutic option for tumor diseases with a potential to convert *immune-cold* tumours to *immune-hot* tumours in combination with immune checkpoint inhibitor immunotherapy.
+They are also of particular interest in the quest for the generation of universal cancer vaccines that can be used  “off-the-shelf", in contrast to other highly personalized approaches such as adoptive cell therapies that are likely to be too resource-intensive and expensive to be scaled up outside first-world countries.

 [Nextflow](https://www.nextflow.io/) is a free and open source software project which makes it easier to run a computational workflow consisting of a series of interconnected steps.